kuzudb/dspy-kuzu-demo/README.md

 the richer of the two sources, to create enriched data that we can then use to build a more useful knowledge graph in Kuzu.

+You can also read our [blog post](https://blog.kuzudb.com/post/graph-data-enrichment-using-dspy/) that explains this methodology at a higher level.

 ## Setup

 Use [uv](https://docs.astral.sh/uv/) to install the dependencies.